chosecz/encore-demo/README.md

 # Groupon Encore.dev DEMO project

-Description: This is a demo project for Groupon using Encore.dev.
+This is a demo project for Groupon using Encore.dev.
 It is a simple API for managing articles.

 ## Prerequisites